 One of the surefire ways to know you’ve made it here in Joburg?
 If you’ve successfully managed to withstand our rather harsh winters, of course.
 We’re happy to report that the dining scene remains one of the most dynamic parts of city life, with restaurants where you can shake off the frosty temperatures opening, pivoting and popping up in the City of Gold.
 So, the next time it’s too cold to leave the house or you’re trying to figure out a dinner-duvet scenario, warm up the best way with these three new gourmand experiences that are worthy of your bucket list.

 Dinner and a show doesn’t have to mean pizza and Netflix.
 After all, what’s the point of eating out if you’re just looking at your plate?
 Boring!
-The African-chic Eclipse Restaurant, located on the fourth floor of the brand-new Hotel Sky in Sandton, is a dinner theatre that’s rolling dinner and a show into one creative (and tasty) package.
+The African-chic Eclipse Restaurant, located on the fifth floor of the brand-new Hotel Sky in Sandton, is a dinner theatre that’s rolling dinner and a show into one creative (and tasty) package.
 Sit back in the opulent, over-the-top dining room – with animal print dining chairs, crystal chandeliers that make for a glittering attraction and a myriad of unique accessories to add the final touches – and be transported to settings as diverse as a Russian cabaret and a Tokyo nightclub while gazing at magnificent vistas and having a delicious meal.
 A destination for its setting alone, with huge windows that look over the glitzy malls and impressive office blocks of Sandton, this might be the most truly immersive dinner theatre experience in the city.
 As diners tuck into cold starters like oysters that beautifully combine exotic flavours in a bite-sized morsel or salmon tiradito with aji amarillo for a gentle, fruity hint of chilli, beauties suspend from the ceiling, leap through hoops and dance on poles.
 The full experience includes feasting on the Private School – a wagyu primal cut that’s prepared to highlight its unique flavour, complemented by truffle salt and roots.
 We also like the indulgent Return of the Mac, which features a cheese sauce loaded with heavy cream and tender chunks of lobster baked together with pasta to gooey perfection.
 The pièce de résistance is the Deep Forest: Made with dark chocolate mousse, cherry sorbet, mascarpone vanilla whip and Aero chocolate, this dessert is a cut above the rest and will blow your mind.
 We aren’t doing this place justice, but we also don’t want to spoil the surprises in store for you (and there are many!).
 Bookings are essential, so book in advance if you fancy something a little more exciting than your typical date night or mundane dinner experience.

 150 West Street, Sandton